Grey Gardens (musical): Reception

 The Broadway production was received enthusiastically by critics.
-Time magazine named Grey Gardens the best show to come out in 2006.
+Time magazine named Grey Gardens the best show of 2006.
 In reviewing the off-Broadway production, Ben Brantley, reviewing for The New York Times, wrote "A blend of gentle compassion and acute observation, Ms. Ebersole's performance is one of the most gorgeous ever to grace a musical."
-However, he also noted that the musical "tilts perilously toward cheap celebrity camp". with a "very long and finally tedious first act".
-Stephen Holden of The New York Times wrote that the musical "brings to mind two phrases seldom linked nowadays: 'Broadway musical' and 'artistic integrity' ... the songs, with music by Scott Frankel and lyrics by Michael Korie, sustain a level of refined language and psychological detail as elevated as Stephen Sondheim's.
+However, he also noted that the musical "tilts perilously toward cheap celebrity camp".
+With a "very long and finally tedious first act".
+Stephen Holden of The New York Times wrote that the musical "bring[s] to mind two phrases seldom linked nowadays: 'Broadway musical' and 'artistic integrity.'
+The songs from 'Grey Gardens,' with music by Scott Frankel and lyrics by Michael Korie, sustain a level of refined language and psychological detail as elevated as Stephen Sondheim's.
 The score is a meticulously fashioned piece of musical theater that gains in depth the more you listen to it."